NIFTy-PPL/JAXbind/paper/paper.md

     out[0][()] = x2**2 * dy
     out[1][()] = 2 * x1 * x2 * dy
 ```

-For just-in-time compilation, Jax needs to trace the code, meaning that Jax needs to evaluate the output shape of a function given the shape of the input.
+For just-in-time compilation, JAX needs to trace the code, meaning that JAX needs to evaluate the output shape of a function given the shape of the input.
 Therefore, we have to provide these functions returning the output shape and dtype given an input shape and dtype for `f` as well as the `vjp` applications.
 The output shape of the `jvp` is identical to the output shape of `f` itself and does not need to be specified again.
 ```python